lv042/Weather-Wizard/docs/research.md

 This makes it a lot faster than interpreted languages like PHP.
 Another great feature of Golang is its Garbage Collector.
 This makes it a lot easier to manage memory in Go.
 Most other compiled languages require you to manually manage your memory, which can be a lot of work and is very error-prone.
+Microsoft estimated that 70% of all security bugs are caused by bad memory management. https://msrc.microsoft.com/blog/2019/07/a-proactive-approach-to-more-secure-code/
-Furthermore, Go is a statically typed language, which means that you have to define the type of variable when you declare it, which makes it a lot easier to find errors in your code before runtime.
+Furthermore, Go is a statically typed language, which means that you have to define the type of variable when you declare it, which makes it a lot easier to find errors in your code before runtime.https://instil.co/blog/static-vs-dynamic-types/#:~:text=Protection%20from%20Runtime%20Errors,a%20much%20smoother%20development%20experience.
 The easy syntax of Go also makes it a lot easier to learn than other languages.
 The syntax of Go
-is very similar to C and Python, which makes it easy to switch between those languages.
+is very similar to C, which makes it easy to switch between those languages.
 The last feature that I want to mention is the concurrency of Go.
 Golang has very good support for concurrency.
 That means that you run multiple tasks at the same time.
 This is very useful for backend development,